 - The assertion of legal claims and defence in legal disputes that are not are directly attributable to the contractual relationship

-- Limited storage of the data, if deletion is not possible due to the special type of storage is not possible or only with disproportionately high effort
+- Limited storage of the data, if deletion is not possible due to the particular type of storage or only with disproportionately high effort

 - The development of scoring systems or automated decision-making processes